Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/handbook/index.md

 Example,
 "Does increased expression of protein X allow adult, adipose-derived stem cells to be resistant to chemotherapeutic treatment?"
-Throughout, we follow the scientific method in a continually iterative process.[^5]
+Throughout, we follow the scientific method in a continually iterative process.[^mcguire]

 Wellesley College’s mission includes undergraduate education (which you are familiar with by now!)